rod-laycock/raspberry-pi-vivarium/README.md

 Login using ubuntu / ubuntu and change the password.

-By default ubuntu server is not connected to Wifi, it should be using ethernet, but that's so old hat ;)
+By default ubuntu server is not connected to wi-fi, it should be using ethernet, but that's so old hat ;)

 To find out the name of your wireless device, issue the command: